World shares cling near record highs - Up News Info

 LONDON/TOKYO — World stocks clung close to record highs on Monday as worries about the Delta variant of COVID-19 offset positive sentiment from surging euro zone business activity and a welcome U.S. jobs report.

-The STOXX index of 600 leading European companies was flat, reversing earlier losses after data showed euro zone businesses expanded activity at the fastest rate in 15 years in June.
+The STOXX index of 600 leading European companies was 0.2% higher, reversing earlier losses after data showed euro zone businesses expanded activity at the fastest rate in 15 years in June.

 Advertisement